 See, it’s not a flaw for Eastman’s character to do that it’s a profound statement to say the guy hunted by the US Marshall’s office single-handedly saved the life of a random patient.
 Perhaps that’s the intention of “he saved his life” to begin with?
 Was the exhausted medical staffer trying to show the quirk with the fugitive that pushed Gerard to take a different perspective?
 Those questions are derived from knowing the movie full well, right and good.
 It doesn’t change the fact I think the wording is a mess-up here.

 All Dr. Eastman had to say was a little verbose to have the same profound effect.
 Gerard asks the status of the boy and Eastman replies, “His life was saved by a man on the run.”
-If not that, something simple that puts the character-in-question (Joel) as the focal point and praises the suspect (Kimble) at the same time, which the flawed response does in reverse (Joel is a side item, Kimble is the focal point).
+If not that, something simple that puts the character-in-question (Joel) as the focal point and praises the convict (Kimble) at the same time, which the flawed response does in reverse (Joel is a side item, Kimble is the focal point).

 This begs the question if Gerard’s question is what was flawed or not?
 Did he ask while thinking of Doctor Richard Kimble (said with a snivel) as the antagonistic target, as he had from the beginning of things?
 If he only expected malicious deeds (or suspected as such) from Kimble, rewording the question to a different four words, or perhaps a five-word accusation would have fit the bill: